Mileage reimbursement explained: Does it include gas and what method is best for your business?

 How to choose the right mileage reimbursement method

-Consider how often and where employees drive for work.
-These factors influence their costs and can vary widely.
-A method perfect for one group might not fit another, especially with differing driving conditions.
+- Consider how often and where employees drive for work: These factors influence their costs and can vary widely.
+Align your mileage policy with broader cost controls by reviewing how you budget for fixed and variable expenses.
+A method that is well suited for one group might be suitable for another, especially when considering differing driving conditions.

-Assess your administrative capabilities.
-Methods like FAVR demand detailed tracking and management, and if resources or systems are a concern, simpler methods like the IRS mileage rate might be more feasible.
+- Assess your administrative capabilities: Methods like FAVR demand detailed tracking and management.
+If resources or systems are a concern, simpler methods like the IRS mileage rate, might be more feasible.

-Compare the costs and benefits of each method too.
-For instance, FAVR might come with high costs, but when tied to a great expense management platform, your time saved by automating expense tracking could offset those costs.
+- Compare the costs and benefits of each method: For instance, the FAVR method might come with high costs.
+However, when tied to a robust expense management platform, the time saved by automating expense tracking can offset those costs.

 Streamline your mileage reimbursement with Ramp